This feature is only supported when using Citrix Hypervisor with Citrix Virtual Desktops.

 Intellicache is not supported for VMs using a GFS2 SR.

 Using Citrix Hypervisor with IntelliCache makes hosted Virtual Desktop Infrastructure deployments more cost-effective by enabling you to use a combination of shared storage and local storage.
 It is of particular benefit when many Virtual Machines (VMs) all share a common OS image.
 The load on the storage array is reduced and performance is enhanced.
-In addition, network traffic to and from shared storage is reduced as the local storage caches the master image from shared storage.
+In addition, network traffic to and from shared storage is reduced as the local storage caches the primary image from shared storage.

 IntelliCache works by caching data from a VMs parent VDI in local storage on the VM host.
 This local cache is then populated as data is read from the parent VDI.
 When many VMs share a common parent VDI, a VM can use the data read into the cache from another VM.
-Further access to the master image on shared storage is not required.
+Further access to the primary image on shared storage is not required.

 A thin provisioned, local SR is required for IntelliCache.
 Thin provisioning is a way of optimizing the use of available storage.
 This approach allows you to make more use of local storage instead of shared storage.
 It relies on on-demand allocation of blocks of data.
 In other approaches, all blocks are allocated up front.